robbe-verhofste/Election-Analysis-/README.md

 5. Determine the winner of the election based on popular vote

 ## Resources
--- Data Source: election_results.csv
+* Data Source: election_results.csv
--- Software: Python 3.6.1, Visual Studio Code, 1.38.1
+* Software: Python 3.6.1, Visual Studio Code, 1.38.1

 ## Summary
 The analysis of the election show that:
---There were "x" votes cast in the election.
+*There were "x" votes cast in the election.
---The candidates were:
+*The candidates were:
-  -- Candidate 1
+  *Candidate 1
      2
      3
- --The candidate results were:
+The candidate results were:
-  -- Candidate 1 recieved "x%" of the vote and "y" number of votes.
+  *Candidate 1 recieved "x%" of the vote and "y" number of votes.
   2
   3
---The winner of the eletion was:
+  *The winner of the eletion was:
-    --Candidate
+    *Candidate

 ## Challenge Overview